Our Exclusive Small-Group Nature Immersion Led by the Islands' Most Experienced Guides

 Day 7: Santiago / Santa Cruz / Natural Habitat's Tortoise Camp

-Set sail this afternoon to the island of Santa Cruz, the most central in the chain.
-For those who choose to participate in our unique private camping opportunity, we disembark at Puerto Ayora and drive into the misty highlands to our exclusive Tortoise Camp for a memorable overnight stay.
-Our private campsite, with distant views of the ocean, is tucked among lush vegetation that attracts giant tortoises (most commonly seen from July through February).
-A bus returns us the next day to rejoin our boat.
+Set sail this afternoon to the island of Santa Cruz, centrally located in the chain.
+For those who choose to participate in our private overnight camping opportunity, we disembark at Puerto Ayora and drive into the highlands to reach our exclusive Tortoise Camp.
+The campsite has distant views of the ocean and is set among lush vegetation that attracts giant tortoises (most commonly seen from July through February).
+Our accommodations are in raised safari-style tents and treehouses, each with private bathroom facilities.
+While rustic, they offer rare proximity to wild Galapagos tortoises, which often amble right into camp!
+A sheltered dining room and lounge with fireplace offer a cozy, convivial place to gather.
+Return by bus the next day to rejoin the Xploration.
 Please note: At times, the camp may be closed due to poor weather conditions.

-Our exploration of Santa Cruz begins with a visit to the tortoise reserve at El Manzanillo, whose lush environs harbor numerous wild giant tortoises that roam freely year-round.
+Depending on the season, our exploration of Santa Cruz continues with walks around Tortoise Camp in search of these ancient, amiable reptiles (which can grow to 600 pounds!), or a visit to the tortoise reserve at El Manzanillo, where lush environs harbor numerous wild giant tortoises that roam freely year-round.
 Returning to the coast, we reach the town of Puerto Ayora, where you may choose between two activity options: a visit to the world-famous Charles Darwin Research Station with free time in town, or a walk to a pristine beach at Tortuga Bay for swimming and relaxing.

 Day 9: Genovesa